masyl/isomaton/doc/roadmap.md

 - Clean todos in code

 ## Features
+- See how this new tweening lib compares https://github.com/sole/tween.js
 - Disable/Enable sound with offstage block
 - Totems Gameplay Concept: Affect the gameplay by errecting totems of blocks.
 When the correct combination is place together the totem actor can repel, attract, spaw, kill other elements on stage.
 	+ 3 Gold blocks totam could hypnotize and paralyze all slime and prevent the spawning of slimes.